-The condition I’m describing is our endogenous addiction to the substances we produce and use internally to perceive emotions.
-In order to come to grips with this I had to first accept the fundamentals of the issue.
+So I had begun to accept my own endogenous addiction and in order to come to grips with this I had to first recognize and accept the fundamentals of the issue.
 I had to accept that I am an expression of chemistry on this scale.
-Chemistry is really just a reframing of physics, for our convenience in understanding very complex principles and information.
-When exposed to stimuli I react with my brain, and in this process I may choose to induce the release of endogenous drugs to perceive emotions in response to the stimuli.
-I had absolutely no ability to do this without first accepting that it was possible.
+Chemistry is really just a reframing of physics for our convenience in understanding very complex principles and information.
+When exposed to stimuli I react with my brain and in this process I may choose to induce the release of endogenous drugs to perceive emotions in response to the stimuli.
+I had absolutely no ability to consciously modulate this process without first accepting that it was possible.
 For most of my life I cowered from my emotions, like so many of us do, not understanding why I can’t control aspects of my own tormented self.
 I had to accept that I could control these things, that I have agency to consciously influence the flow of endogenous drugs I may choose to induce when faced with emotive stimuli.
 To do that I needed to understand why it happens, and further, I had to accept my physical/chemical nature in order to honestly think along the lines needed to intercept and dissipate my own emotional tendencies in the moment.

-I chose to start deliberately trying to become mindful of my emotions as I experienced them.
+I chose to start deliberately trying to become mindful of my emotions as I experienced them; spectating myself.
 Sometimes I goaded myself, deliberately exposing myself to contentious ideas and people online so that I could experience more emotionalism in this increasingly mindful state.
 I started to understand more about other people’s emotionalism during this process, too.
-It started to make more sense to me why people react the way they do to various stimuli, particularly those they perceive as being threatening to their held worldviews.
+I used social media to casually experiment with people’s reactions when discussing issues such as politics or collapse.
+I tried to apply the same kind of mindfulness to the empathy I extended in trying to understand other people’s reactions.
+Gradually, it started to make more sense to me why people react the way they do to various stimuli, particularly those they perceive as being threatening to their held worldviews.
 I let my emotions run while considering what I was really doing with them, and whether it really helped or hindered me.
-I asked myself endlessly if the emotions I experienced were honest in their derivation, and I kept at myself until more honest answers became more forthcoming.
+I asked myself endlessly if the emotions I experienced were honest in their derivation or in furtherance of denial and I kept at myself until more honest answers became more forthcoming.

 To anybody struggling with this stage of acceptance: I believe it is imperative to accept that we are simply not in control of how we want reality to exist.
 Beyond this precipice only the imaginary resides, and we imperil ourselves and everybody we care about when we base our real choices and decisions on false or imaginary premises.
 Our impacts cannot be inline with our intents because our expectations are not inline with physical reality.
 We cause ourselves a tremendous amount of unnecessary suffering this way.